csc-training/csc-env-eff/slides/02_environment.md

 ![](./img/cluster.svg){width=80%}
 </div>

+# Available HPC resources

+- [Puhti](https://docs.csc.fi/computing/systems-puhti/) is the general purpose supercomputer ☑️
+- [Mahti](https://docs.csc.fi/computing/systems-mahti/) is the massively parallel flagship supercomputer
+- [Pouta](https://docs.csc.fi/cloud/pouta/pouta-what-is/) provides cloud resources via OpenStack (Iaas)
+- [Rahti](https://docs.csc.fi/cloud/rahti/rahti-what-is/) provides containers via okd (Paas)
+- [Allas](https://docs.csc.fi/data/Allas/) provides object storage for all services

-# Which supercomputer computer to use?
+# Which supercomputer to use?

 - What kind of recources can _your application_ use?
   - Can it use more than one core?